idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 - Utilize hook_update in order to modify config on "existing" sites.

 An example hook_update to simply "reinstall all config for a GIVEN module".
 This assumes all YML files have been added/updated.
-You can also programatically add fields/etc, this is simply a quick way to update all config for a module.
+You can also programmatically add fields/etc, this is simply a quick way to update all config for a module.

 ```php
 /**